Felicity Smoak: Other versions

-An alternate universe variant of Felicity Smoak appears in DC Comics Bombshells.
-This version is a member of the Batgirls.
+In an alternate history version of World War II depicted in DC Comics Bombshells, a young Felicity Smoak and her family are evicted from their house in Gotham City by their landlord because they are illegally taking care of their relatives, who fled Europe.
+The Batgirls come to the rescue, saving the Smoak family and all their belongings.
+Felicity and her family are later moved to a safe house, with Felicity joining the Batgirls.

 In other media

 Arrowverse

-Emily Bett Rickards as Felicity Smoak in Arrow, as she appeared during her debut in the first season episode "Lone Gunmen".
+Emily Bett Rickards as Felicity Smoak in Arrow, as she appeared during her debut in the first-season episode "Lone Gunmen".

 Live-action

 Felicity Smoak appears in the Arrowverse, portrayed by Emily Bett Rickards.
 Introduced in Arrow, this version is an I.T. genius, skilled hacker and computer expert, and graduate of M.I.T.
 She joins Oliver Queen on his vigilante mission, and later founds her own company, Smoak Technologies.
 Oliver and Felicity begin a romantic relationship which eventually leads to their marriage and the birth of their daughter Mia Smoak.
 The character was originally introduced in the episode "Lone Gunmen" as a one-off character.
 Due to the positive reaction from Green Arrow actor Stephen Amell and producer Peter Roth, the character was promoted to a recurring, later main, role.
 The character also appears in The Flash, Legends of Tomorrow, Vixen, the crossover event "Crisis on Earth-X", and the web series Blood Rush.
 Rickards left Arrow at the end of its seventh season, but returned as a guest star for the series finale "Fadeout".